burlster1980/arupcodev060/content/getting-started/content-experience-editor.md

 	<div class="rich-text">
 		<div class="reveal rich-text__content">
 			<h2>4.
 The Experience Editor</h2>
 			<p>The Experience Editor is a key part of Sitecore.
-In essence, it is a visual tool that allows you to build unique layouts for your pages - by adding modules to the page in the order that you require.
-You can see the page develop visually as you add these modules, giving you the chance to refine or alter your layout depending on what works best for your content.</p>
+It is a visual tool that allows you to build unique layouts for your pages - by adding modules to the page in the order that you require. </p>
-			<h5><a id="accessing-experience" name="accessing-experience"></a>Accessing the Experience Editor</h5>
+			<h3><a id="accessing-experience" name="accessing-experience"></a>Accessing the Experience Editor</h3>
 			<p>The Experience Editor will most often form the second step in your page creation / editing process.
 This means in most circumstances, you'll be accessing the Editor from the specific page you've been working on in the Content Editor.
 The screenshot below shows how to do this:</p>
 			<div class="training-image"><img alt="Image" class="mainImg" src="/images/profiles/access-ee.jpg"></div>
 			<div class="halfbleed__detail">